-Lynching was only the violent worst of the southern racial world.
-Discrimination in employment and housing and the legal segregation of public and private life reflected the rise of a new Jim Crow South.
+Lynching and organized terror campaigns were only the violent worst of the South’s racial world.
+Discrimination in employment and housing and the legal segregation of public and private life also reflected the rise of a new Jim Crow South.
 So-called Jim Crow laws legalized what custom had long dictated.
 Southern states and municipalities enforced racial segregation in public places and in private lives.
 Separate coach laws were some of the first such laws to appear, beginning in Tennessee in the 1880s.
 Soon schools, stores, theaters, restaurants, bathrooms, and nearly every other part of public life were segregated.
 So too were social lives.
 The sin of racial mixing, critics said, had to be heavily guarded against.
 Marriage laws regulated against interracial couples, and white men, ever anxious of relationships between Black men and white women, passed miscegenation laws and justified lynching as an appropriate extralegal tool to police the racial divide.

 In politics, de facto limitations of Black voting had suppressed Black voters since Reconstruction.
 Whites stuffed ballot boxes and intimidated Black voters with physical and economic threats.
 And then, from roughly 1890 to 1908, southern states implemented de jure, or legal, disfranchisement.
 They passed laws requiring voters to pass literacy tests (which could be judged arbitrarily) and pay poll taxes (which hit poor white and poor Black Americans alike), effectively denying Black men the franchise that was supposed to have been guaranteed by the Fifteenth Amendment.
 Those responsible for such laws posed as reformers and justified voting restrictions as for the public good, a way to clean up politics by purging corrupt African Americans from the voting rolls.